tnc/TncWebdav/README.md

 ##About##

-This extension was written by Joseph Lambert "joseph@thenetcircle.com" at [The NetCircle](http://www.thenetcircle.com "The NetCircle Home").
+This extension was written by Joseph Lambert joseph at thenetcircle.com [The NetCircle](http://www.thenetcircle.com "The NetCircle Home").

 This extension initially started out as few bug fixes for [webdav-1.2 from pureftpd](http://www.pureftpd.org/project/php-webdav "pureftpd"), but turned into more or less a complete rewrite.
 Instead of returning a resource and passing the resource to different functions, it is rewritten to use a more OO approach, as well as throwing exceptions in most cases instead of returning only false.
 It also adds support for PROPFIND and OPTIONS methods, as well as adding a getModTime function to return the last modified time of a file.